Skip to content

 docker rm -f io-test

-• Identified disk devices and current utilization
+• Identified disk devices and current utilization.

-• Observed I/O during file operations
+• Observed I/O during file operations and explained cache effects.

-• Found per-process I/O consumers
+• Found per-process I/O consumers with iotop or pidstat.

-• Checked filesystem mount options and usage
+• Checked filesystem mount options, byte usage, and inode usage.